kdbanman/macros/doc/plan.md

 - read thoroughly
     - add markers to areas that click as inconsistent and keep reading
-- include player id and game id in data models
+    - ensure inclusion of player id and game id in data models
+- extract backend requirements and add new subsection

 #### About this document